“The human brain evolved through social interactions, which is why it is so stimulated by face-to-face contact.“

 In-person communication allows interactions that virtual does not

-The human brain evolved through social interactions, which is why it is so stimulated by face-to-face contact.
-Experts think that being in a room with someone allows increased opportunities for experiences such as a shared gaze, social engagement and empathic resonance, which leads to better communication and understanding.
+The human brain evolved through social interactions, which is why it is so stimulated by face-to-face contact compared to other forms of communication.
+Experts think that being in the same room as someone allows increased opportunities for experiences such as a shared gaze, social engagement and empathic resonance, which leads to better communication and understanding.

 In short, our brains aren’t as good as ‘reading’ people when conversing online.
 It’s more difficult for us to understand people’s intentions and to read their emotional state.
 If you find virtual calls tough, it’s not you – it’s your brain!